omni-us/jsonargparse/DOCUMENTATION.rst

 option to provide settings in a config file (more details in :ref:`configuration-files`).
 This becomes very useful when the number of configurable parameters is large.
-To ease the writing of config files, there is also the option ``--print_config`` which prints to standard output a yaml with all settings that the tool supports with their default values.
+To ease the writing of config files, there is also the option ``--print_config`` which prints to standard output all settings that the tool supports with their default values.
 Users of the tool can be advised to follow the following steps:

 .. code-block:: bash